 The programme is offered online and is fully supported by a Virtual Learning Environment (VLE).
 You study at a time and pace that suits you (subject to certain deadlines), using the study materials provided and with support available from academic staff.

-We will send you study materials developed by academics at the London School of Hygiene & Tropical Medicine.
-Your module materials may include subject guides, textbooks, CD-ROMs, past examination papers, and handbooks.
+Your study materials may include subject guides, textbooks, past examination papers, and handbooks.

 All of your study materials are made available in October.